Strompy/practice_challenges/advent_of_code/day_5/day_5_prompt.md

 If meets criteria then calculate the row and column and seat ID.
 Store if greater than the last stored ID Output seat ID

+After some research it looks like it is a binary exercise, so I will convert the passes into binary based on their letters, F and L for 0, B and R for 1

 ### Write out any implementation code OR link to repl
 See day_5.rb